-Every hunting lease is different.
-The particular arrangements depend upon the objectives of the landowner, the desires of the lessees, and the resources available (lessees are people who pay for a lease as well as lease members who receive all the privileges as those who pay).
-Each lease has different requirements regarding time, effort, and investment.
+ments depend upon the objectives of the landowner, the desires of the lessees and the resources available (lessees are people who pay for a lease as well as lease members who receive all the privileges as those who pay).
+Each lease has different requirements regarding time, effort and investment.
 Most hunting leases can be grouped into one of six categories: